microsoft/OptiGuide/README.md

 # OptiGuide: GenAI for Decision Intelligence and Optimization

-## Citation
+## Projects

-Please cite the paper if you use this code in your own work:
+We have several projects in this repository for decision making and optimization, and please cite the paper if you use this code in your own work.

+### OptiGuide for Supply Chain Optimization with What-if Analysis
+The [what-if](what-if/) folder includes the following material to open source the paper and what-if analysis for the OptiGuide project:

 ```latex
 @article{li2023large,
   title={Large Language Models for Supply Chain Optimization},